shubhami7/HireMap/team/reports/krish-sharma.md

 ### 11/17/2024

-- **Connected Drag-and-Drop with IndexedDB**
+- **Connected Drag-and-Drop with SQLite**
-  - Updated the drag-and-drop logic to dynamically update the application’s status in IndexedDB.
+  - Updated drag-and-drop logic so application status changes are persisted in the SQLite database.
-  - Ensured deleted applications are removed from both the DOM and IndexedDB.
+  - Ensured deleted applications are removed from both the DOM and the SQLite database.
   - **Code Updated:** Homepage Drag-and-Drop Feature (`script.js`).
   - **Link:** [Commit TBD]

 - **Enhanced Application Info Page**
-  - Linked application details dynamically from IndexedDB to populate fields.
+  - Linked application details dynamically from the SQLite database to populate fields.
-  - Added event listeners for editing and saving changes to application data.
+  - Added event listeners for editing and saving changes directly to the database.
   - **Code Updated:** Application Info Page (`application.js`).
   - **Link:** [Commit TBD]

 - **Added Reminder Modal Integration**
+  - Implemented a modal for reminders, storing reminder data in SQLite.
-  - Implemented modal for reminders and refined styling for better user experience.
+  - Refined the UI for a better user experience.
   - **Code Updated:** Homepage Reminders (`script.js`).
   - **Link:** [Commit TBD]